What’s the Best Cardamom Substitute? Here are 7 Close Seconds for When You’re in a Pinch

 6. Allspice

-Allspice is fragrant, sharp, and slightly fruity, described as having the flavor of black pepper, cloves, nutmeg, and cinnamon.
-Allspice is milder than cardamom, but it still works well in recipes as a substitute.
-If you wanted to give the allspice substitute a little more complexity, you could experiment by combining it with ½ or ¼ teaspoon of cinnamon, ginger, or cloves.
+Allspice is fragrant, sharp, and slightly fruity, with the flavor of black pepper, cloves, nutmeg, and cinnamon.
+It is milder than cardamom, but it still works well in recipes as a substitute.
+To give the allspice substitute a little more complexity, you could experiment by combining it with ½ or ¼ teaspoons of cinnamon, ginger, or cloves.

 How to substitute: One teaspoon of ground cardamom = one teaspoon of ground allspice